-CECOM plays a critical role in supporting our Soldiers' ability to protect our nation and way of life.
-Through collaboration with Program Executive Offices (PEOs), U.S. Army Futures Command (AFC) and their Network Cross-Functional Teams, other U.S. Army Materiel Command commands and industry partners, CECOM provides, integrates and sustains cutting-edge C5ISR and medical readiness for the joint warfighter.
+CECOM plays a critical role in supporting our Soldiers' ability to protect our Nation and way of life.
+Through collaboration with Program Executive Offices (PEOs), U.S. Army Futures Command (AFC) and their Network Cross-Functional Team, other U.S. Army Materiel Command commands and industry partners, CECOM provides, integrates and sustains cutting-edge C5ISR hardware, software and mission command capabilities to the joint warfighter.

-CECOM enables a network that connects and synchronizes the Armed Forces at all echelons to ensure a more lethal and dominant joint force for the U.S. and its .
-Comprising a global team of expert Soldiers, civilians and contractors, CECOM's mission is to deliver integrated C5ISR weapon systems, business systems and medical sustainment to enable full spectrum combat operations at the point of need.
+CECOM enables a network that connects and synchronizes the Armed Forces at all echelons to ensure a more lethal and dominant joint force for the U.S. and its allies.
+Comprising a global team of expert Soldiers, civilians and contractors, CECOM's mission is to deliver integrated C5ISR weapon systems, business systems, and medical sustainment to enable full spectrum combat operations at the point of need.

 As our Army modernizes for high-intensity conflict against near-peer adversaries, the importance of C5ISR readiness has never been greater.
-When a Soldiers need their tactical vehicle configured with the latest blue force tracker, CECOM is there.
-When Soldiers need their C5ISR system software updated with a security patch to protect it from up-to-the-minute cyber threats, CECOM is there.
+When a Soldier needs his tactical vehicle configured with the latest blue force tracker, CECOM is there.
+When a Soldier needs her C5ISR system software updated with a security patch to protect it from up-to-the-minute cyber threats, CECOM is there.
 When a unit needs a spare part for its mobile satellite system to keep it connected and protected on the battlefield, CECOM is there.
-When a special forces group needs a portable dental x-ray unit fixed, CECOM is there.
+When a special forces group needs their portable dental x-ray unit fixed, CECOM is there.